jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 ### LangFuse Integration
 [LangFuse](https://langfuse.com/) is an open source LLM monitoring framework, that allows users to trace the entire prompt chain.
 This allows me to inspect the following data:
-- What are the inputs and outputs of my system and how much time it took to run.
+- What are the inputs and outputs of my system and how much time it took to run ?
-- What standalone questions were crafted based on hisory ?
+- What standalone questions were crafted based on history ?
-- What relevant history was extracted from the conversation ?
+- What relevant history was extracted from a conversation ?
 - What documents were found relevant to a question using vector similarity search ?

 Integrating Langfuse was slightly tricky, as although it comes with built in support for Langchain, there is no documentation on integrating it with LangServe.
 The trick I used was to create a function that modifies Langchain config every request, and adds the LangFuse callback, as show below: